MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/limits-specifications-teams.md

 <sup>2</sup> If the number of attachments exceeds this limit, you'll see an error message.

-<sup>3</sup> 28 KB is an approximate limit because it includes the message itself (text, image links, etc.), @-mentions, number of connectors, and reactions.
+<sup>3</sup> 28 KB is an approximate limit because it includes the message itself (text, image links, etc.), @-mentions, and reactions.

 ### Emailing a channel